The House passes a $2 trillion spending bill, but braces for changes in the Senate

 "Never in American history has so much been spent at one time," he said.
 "Never in American history will so many taxes be raised and so much borrowing be needed to pay for all this reckless spending."

-But President Biden praised House passage of the bill, noting it was the second time in two weeks that the chamber moved two "consequential" pieces of his legislative Agenda.
+Biden praised House passage of the bill, noting it was the second time in two weeks that the chamber moved two "consequential" pieces of his legislative agenda, referencing the new infrastructure law.
 He described the vote as a "giant step forward in carrying out my economic plan to create jobs, reduce costs, make our country more competitive, and give working people and the middle class a fighting chance."

 What's in the measure